Robotics & Laparoscopic Colorectal Surgery Specialists

 Diverticular disease refers to small outpouching due to weakness in the wall of the colon called diverticula.
 The presence of diverticula is commonly referred to as diverticulosis.
 Diverticulosis is extremely common and increases with age.
 Approximately 40% of patients will have diverticulosis by age 60 and as many as 80% by 80 years old.
 Only 1% of patients with diverticulosis ultimately require surgery.
 This is most commonly due to diverticulitis seen in about 10-20% of patients with diverticulosis.
 Symptoms of diverticulitis include abdominal pain, pelvic pain, fevers and abdominal tenderness.
 When patients develop infectious complications of diverticulitis, chronic pain or have repetitive attacks, surgery is indicated.

-At Surgical Associates of Long Island, we specialized in the most advanced and minimally invasive approaches to the treatment of diverticulitis.
+At Surgical Associates of Long Island, we specialize in the most advanced and minimally invasive approaches to the treatment of diverticulitis.
 Using robotic technology we are able to improve patient outcomes and get them home and out of the hospital sooner and back to their normal daily lives.

 Ulcerative colitis is an inflammatory bowel disease that causes inflammation starting in the rectum and can extend to involve the entire colon.
 Symptoms including cramping, pain, diarrhea, bloody bowel movements, fever, fatigue and weight loss.
 When medications are unable to control these symptoms or in the event of any complications for the disease such as a hole in the colon, toxic colitis or cancer, surgery offers a cure.
 Utilizing minimally invasive techniques, the Surgical Associates of Long Island offer the most state-of-the-art treatment options right here in Suffolk County.